Mexico Memorial Airport, Mexico, MO

 18/363,200 x 50 ft.asphalt/concreteFair

+Mexico Memorial Airport provides on‑field FBO services directly through the airport.
 There is AvGas, Jet-A, and MoGas, with credit cards accepted 24 hrs. a day.
 For Jet A after hours, call 573-473-7758.

 Transportation

-Where To Stay
+Where To Stay Near Mexico Memorial Airport

-This is a small town, so hotels near the field are scarce; however, there are eight options close by.
+This is a small town, so hotels near the field are scarce; however, there are options close by.

 The closest place is the Days Inn Mexico by Wyndham.
 The next nearest is the Capital O Amerihost Inn and Suites.
 Best Western Teal Lake Inn, just a mile farther, with the best ratings in town.
 There is also a Budget Inn, a Holiday Inn Express, a Quality Inn, a Red Barn Inn, and America’s Value Inn Mexico.

-The Red Barn Inn is a rustic bed & breakfast, actually located in Perry, and the Holiday Inn Express is in nearby Kingdom City.
+The Red Barn Inn is a rustic bed & breakfast, located in Perry, and the Holiday Inn Express is in nearby Kingdom City.

 Expedia.com has options for renting entire houses, or you can check Hotels.com for amenities and price comparisons for the hotels.